 Sarah was born in Pennsylvania.
 After a sojourn across the US that included New Mexico, she returned to Albuquerque to attend UNM.
 She began as a student employee with the DARS Transfer Team.
 After graduation, she remained at UNM, becoming an advisor at the University College Advisement Center.
 When the Office of Advising Strategies was created, Sarah was hired to manage the LoboAchieve Advising platform.
 She now continues to oversee LoboAchieve’s database management, performs data research and triage, and works with the Director of Advising Strategies on researching and conducting assessment in the UNM advisement community.

 Sarah is a First Generation student who received her Bachelors in History and Religious Studies.
-After exploring many graduate programs, she is currently pursuing her Masters in Public Administration.
+After exploring many graduate programs, she completed her Masters in Public Administration.
 In her free time she enjoys reading a little of everything, gaming, watching cooking shows, and researching trends in Higher Education.

 Academic Advisor Training Coordinator

-After completing her master’s degree she became the academic advisor trainer for all undergraduate advisors at UNM.
+After completing her master’s degree in 2010 she became the academic advisor trainer for all undergraduate advisors at UNM.
 In this position she develops and maintains synchronous and asynchronous new advisor training and professional development .
 She has been actively involved in her professional association by planning NACADA Region 10 conferences.